lamps-wg/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

 </aside>

 When used in a OneAsymmetricKey type, the privateKey OCTET STRING contains the raw octet string encoding of the 64-octet seed.
+The publicKey field SHOULD be omitted because the public key can be compute as noted earlier in this section.

 <aside markdown="block">
   NOTE: There exist some private key import functions that have not